 I have attached our recent Policy Brief on this topic, which includes more information on southern forest sustainability, particularly related to the nascent wood pellet industry.
-Thank you for your consideration of these comments and our expertise in southern US forestry.
+Thank you for your consideration of these comments and our expertise in southern US forestry, especially our recommendation to not revisit the RED II biomass sustainability criteria at this time.
 If you should require any additional information on forestry norms in the US, please do not hesitate to reach out to us at any time.